TheMTank/cups-rl/README.md

 ## The Team

-[The M Tank](http://www.themtank.org/) is a non-partisan organisation that works solely to recognise the multifaceted nature of Artificial Intelligence research and to highlight key developments within all sectors affected by these advancements.
+[MTank](http://www.themtank.org/) is a non-partisan organisation that works solely to recognise the multifaceted nature of Artificial Intelligence research and to highlight key developments within all sectors affected by these advancements.
 Through the creation of unique resources, the combination of ideas and their provision to the public, this project hopes to encourage the dialogue which is beginning to take place globally.